 Let’s say you are a tour operator from Kenya and you provide safari tours.

-You determined that most of your profitable customers come from the USA and Western Europe.
-And now you want to explore a new market.
+Most of your customers come from the USA and Western Europe, but now you want to explore a new market.
 You are interested in targeting Germany, but you are not sure if there are potential guests for your safari tours.

 By using Google Trends, you can find out what terms Germans google when they search for safaris.
 Also, the volume of searches over time and the geographical location inside Germany where people are searching for them.

 Exploring travel search trends is all about choosing the right keyword.
 For our example, the term is “safari”.